fares-data-build-tool/create-data/fdbt-reference-data-service/README.md

 [![CircleCI](https://circleci.com/gh/fares-data-build-tool/fdbt-reference-data-service.svg?style=svg)](https://circleci.com/gh/fares-data-build-tool/fdbt-reference-data-service)

 Code for the lambdas responible for retrieving the reference data for the Fares Data Build Tool and uploading it to a MySQL Database.
-This includes NaPTAN, NOC and TNDS data.
+This includes NaPTAN, NOC, TNDS and BODS data.

 The code is separated into Retrievers and Uploaders.

 ## Retrievers Description

 Python lambdas which are triggered by a CloudWatch Event Cron schedule.
-The lamdas will retrieve the data from various sources either by HTTP (NaPTAN, NOC) or by FTP (TNDS), unzip it, and then store the data in S3.
+The lamdas will retrieve the data from various sources either by HTTP (NaPTAN, NOC, BODS) or by FTP (TNDS), unzip it, and then store the data in S3.
 Due to the size of the TNDS data set, the unzippng process has been split out into its own Lambda which triggers after the data has been retrieved.

 ## Uploaders Description